mangora/angularjs-lessons/lessons/14-introductory recap/introductory recap.md

 Hello boys and girls,

-After a while of lessons it is time for a recap.
+After a while it is time for a recap.
 In order to fully grasp the previous lessons you will be given a set of three tasks.

 1. Meal quantity $watch